 Alphonse Mucha and the art nouveau movement is one of the largest inspirations and ideal for me.
 There are a lot of other artists I would love to identify more with, but their experience and artistic style is so far separate from what I’m currently capable of that it is a lovely/frustrating goal to work towards.

-Honestly, this changes week to week.
-I’ve always enjoyed painting mermaids, but I got a little burned out on them two years or so ago.
-Then for a solid week straight last month, they were the only thing I painted.
-Things vary from one moment to the next, but one thing that’s pretty consistent is ladies with giant flowy hair.
+I’ve always enjoyed painting mermaids… things vary from one moment to the next, but one thing that’s pretty consistent is ladies with giant flowy hair.
 I can never say no to some heckin’ flowy hair.

 What’s your strongest memory of your childhood?